AI Use Cases/Law Firms

 2

-Step 2: Legal-domain language models process extracted communications, identifying sentiment signals tied to specific friction points - billing disputes, scope ambiguity, service delays, competitive mentions - and mapping them to matter IDs and client profiles in your matter management system.
+Step 2: Legal-domain AI models process extracted communications, identifying sentiment signals tied to specific friction points - billing disputes, scope ambiguity, service delays, competitive mentions - and mapping them to matter IDs and client profiles in your matter management system.

 3